Mattds825/fav-emoji-generator/README.md

 # Fav Emoji Generator

-this is a small applet that can be used to generate a quick file set of icons with emojis
+this is a intuitive applet that can be used to generate a quick file set of icons with emojis

 ## Features